theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 ### Paragraphs and breaks

 - `<p>This is a paragraph.<p>`
+- Are block level elements.
 - Use a break `<br>` to create a new line in a paragraph.
-- Paragraphs are block level elements.

 ### Lists

 - Very common.
 Also used for navigation items.
 - Can be ordered (with a numbering) and unordered (no numbering).
-- Lists are block level elements.
+- Are block level elements.

 Unordered: